geofdv/counter/README.md

 # Just a counter

+Now this repo is on hold.

-Perhaps this example will be expanded later
+Perhaps this example will be expanded later.